-How Much Electricity a 500 watt heater Uses (+Tips to Conserve Energy)?
+How Much Electricity a 500-watt Heater Uses (+Tips to Conserve Energy)

-Is 500 Watts a Lot of Power?
+Is It a Lot of Power?

 Daily energy costs

-A 500 watt heater costs up to about USD 1.44 a day to run assuming it is run at maximum power for 24 hours.
-This assumes an electricity tariff of 12 cents per kWh.
+The heater will add about USD 1.44 a day to your electricity bill.
+This assumes it is running at maximum power moreover continuously for 24 hours.

 The calculation